The Dark Corner: Production

 Fox paid $40,000 for the rights to Leo Rosten's story prior to its publication in Good Housekeeping.
 Rosten published the story under the pen name Leonard Q. Ross.

-The film's locations included office buildings in Manhattan, the streets of the Bowery and the Third Avenue El.
+The film's locations included office buildings in Manhattan, the streets of the Bowery, and the Third Avenue El.
 The arcade sequence was filmed in Santa Monica, California.

-Ida Lupino was initially cast as Kathleen but was forced to withdraw because of scheduling conflicts, and Fred MacMurray was originally slated for the role of Galt.
+Ida Lupino was initially cast as Kathleen, but was forced to withdraw because of scheduling conflicts, and Fred MacMurray was originally slated for the role of Galt.

 Studio production head Darryl F. Zanuck borrowed Lucille Ball from MGM to play Kathleen.
 At the time, Ball was trying to break from MGM and had an "unsettled" personal life.
 A Henry Hathaway biographer wrote: "Early into the shoot, it was obvious to Hathaway that Ball was not concentrating on her job.
 After she flubbed her lines one time too many, Hathaway embarrassed her before her peers by ordering her to leave the set and actually read the script."
 However, some regarded the role as one of Ball's finer dramatic performances.
 According to Hathaway, Ball subsequently apologized for her behavior.

 Hathaway described Webb as an "angel, but he never really was a good actor.
 He was a character.
 He was marvelous because he was so elegant."
-Hathaway said that The Dark Corner was "not a successful film.
-It was dead.
-Mark Stevens never quite cut it.
-Too arrogant, cocksure."